DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.lateral-movement.ec2-instance-connect.md

 ## Description

-Simulates an attacker pushing an SSH public key to multiple EC2 instances, which then will allow anyone with the corresponding private key to connect directly to the systems via SSH.
+Simulates an attacker pushing an SSH public key to multiple EC2 instances, which will allow anyone with the corresponding private key to connect directly to the systems via SSH.

 <span style="font-variant: small-caps;">Warm-up</span>:

-- Create multiple EC2 instances and a VPC (takes a few minutes).
+- Create multiple EC2 instances and a VPC (takes a few minutes)

 <span style="font-variant: small-caps;">Detonation</span>:

-- Adds a public SSH key to the EC2 for 60 seconds.
+- Adds a public SSH key to the EC2 for 60 seconds

 References: